 ‘We’ll mullet over in committee but the scale of the problem should net be underestimated.
 If you can think of a better solution, you’ll have to let minnow.
 Don’t be koi about it.’

-Recently, representative of the Grimsby fishing industry petitioned the government for the seafood industry to be given special free trade status after Brexit, despite Grimsby itself voting strongly to leave the EU after a strong campaign by U-kippers.
+Recently, representatives of the Grimsby fishing industry petitioned the Government for the seafood industry to be given special free trade status after Brexit, despite Grimsby itself voting strongly to leave the EU after a strong campaign by U-kippers.
 DEFRA believes that this is completely impractical, however badly the industry is floundering.

-‘I’ve haddock-uite enough of this.
-The s-tench of hypocrisy is appalling,’ said the spokesman.
-‘You can’t spend years complaining about the Common Fish Pun Policy then demand an exemption – it’s troutlandish behaviour, sardinely typical of British attitudes today: they think they can have their hake and eat it.
+‘I’ve haddock enough of this.
+The s-tench of hypocrisy is appalling,’ said the spokesperson.
+‘You can’t spend years complaining about the Common Fish Pun Policy then demand an exemption.
+It’s quite troutlandish behaviour: they think they can have their hake and eat it.
 Hey, did you see what I did there?’